-ADD, ADHD, & Bedwetting – Las Vegas, NV
+ADD, ADHD, Bedwetting and the Connection to Sleep Apnea – Las Vegas, NV

 Stop the Consequences of Poor-Quality Sleep

 If you have a child with ADD or ADHD, you might be surprised to learn that their condition could also be linked to bedwetting.
-But what can be a bigger shock is discovering that all of these conditions could have the same solution: improve the quality of your child’s sleep!
-Sometimes symptoms that are mistaken for ADD and ADHD can be linked to a sleep disorder such as sleep apnea.
-By ensuring that your child is able to get a good night’s sleep, you can address attention problems at the same time – and as another benefit, you may even keep your little one’s sheets dry.
+But what can be a bigger shock is discovering that all of these conditions could have the same solution: improving the quality of your child’s sleep!
+Sometimes, symptoms that are mistaken for ADD and ADHD can be linked to a sleep disorder such as sleep apnea.
+By ensuring that your child can get a good night’s sleep, you can address attention problems at the same time – and as another benefit, you may even keep your little one’s sheets dry.

-How are ADD, ADHD, & Bedwetting Linked to Sleep Disorders?
+How are ADD and ADHD Linked to Sleep Disorders?